 9. At the NATIONAL CHAMPIONSHIPS, at INTERMEDIATE LEVEL ONLY, the first two athletes are selected to represent England at the Schools' International, organised by the Schools' International Athletic Board (SIAB).

-10. In some years the ESAA may decide to enter an ENGLAND INTERMEDIATE TEAM in to the World Schools' Championships organised by the International Schools' Sports Federation (ISF).
-This is dependent on two factors: firstly, that two school teams must also be entered and, secondly, that the ESAA can financially afford to send a team (which is not always the case when events are at some distance).
+10. In some years the ESAA may decide to enter an ENGLAND INTERMEDIATE TEAM into the World Schools' Championships organised by the International Schools' Sports Federation (ISF).
+This is dependent on two factors: firstly, that school teams must also be entered and, secondly, that the ESAA can financially afford to send a team (which is not always the case when events are at some distance).

 11. THE ESAA TRACK & FIELD CUP is completely different to the above.
 It is a SCHOOL TEAM EVENT and has nothing to do with INDIVIDUAL SELECTION for anything!